earth-insights/ClassTrans/README.md

 #### Pre-processed data from drive

-We provide the versions of OpenEarthMap datasets used in this work [here](https://zenodo.org/records/10828417).
+We use a [adapted version](https://zenodo.org/records/10828417) of OpenEarthMap datasets.
 You can download the full .zip and directly extract it in the `data/` folder.

 #### From scratch